-Much-hyped change of pace for Robin Williams, who plays Sy Parrish, a pathologically lonely man who works for the local SavMart (think Target) at the one-hour photo counter and who has, uh, developed an obsession with what he thinks is the, um, picture-perfect family: the Yorkins (Michael Vartan, Connie Nielsen, and Dylan Smith as their 9-year-old son).
-The Yorkins have… read more!
+Much-hyped change of pace for Robin Williams, who plays Sy Parrish, a pathologically lonely man who works for the local SavMart (think Target) at the one-hour photo counter and who has developed (sorry) an obsession with the picture-perfect (sorry again) family: the Yorkins (Michael Vartan, Connie Nielsen, and Dylan Smith as their 9-year-old son).
+The Yorkins have been bringing in… read more!

 Cult indie director Jim Jarmusch takes on the vampire genre.
 On the surface, this seems like a no-brainer: the spooky Jarmusch could almost pass for a vampire himself, and as so many of his films take place at night (or in daylight so bleak and cold that it might as well be night), their tone infused with a dispassionate coolness,… read more!